-- The transport of the ACC in the Drake Passage and south of Africa is also impacted decreased by ozone recovery and increased by climate change in agreement with the findings of Sigmond et al. (2011), but changes in transport are rather small, with a maximum of 6%.
-Although ozone recovery drives a small but significant weakening of the ACC transport at both locations and GHGs drive an increase in transport, when both forcings are considered together the transport increases by an - 1315 amount similar to that due to GHGs alone.
+The transport of the ACC in the Drake Passage and south of Africa is decreased by ozone recovery and increased by climate change in agreement with the findings of Sigmond et al. (2011), but changes in transport are rather small, with a maximum of 6%.
 The combined effect of ozone recovery and increasing GHGs equals the effect of GHGs alone.
-This result is consistent with the fact that the ACC is in an eddy saturated state and larger wind changes do not result in larger changes in the ACC transport. (e.g., Farneti et al., 2010; Morrison and Hogg, 2013), as the effects of an increase in eddy activity and of an increase in northward Ekman transport offset each other rendering the ACC only weakly sensitive to changes in wind stress.
-Typically, coupled climate models such as those used for the different phases of CMIP have - 1320 too low a resolution to simulate mesoscale eddies and rely on eddy parametrization schemes based on Gent and Mcwilliams (1990) to account for eddy effects (e.g., Downes and Hogg, 2013).
-CMIP5 models do not agree on the sign of the change in ACC transport during the twenty-first century under RCP8.5, with about half of the models simulating an increase and the other half simulating a decrease in transport (Downes and Hogg, 2013).
-Additionally, there is no statistically significant relationship between the change in the strength of the zonal wind stress and the change in ACC transport among the CMIP5 - 1325 models (Meijers et al., 2012; Downes and Hogg, 2013).
-The ACC transport changes in the Drake Passage of about 6% and 11% in FOCI with interactive ozone and with prescribed CMIP6 ozone, respectively, fall within the range of changes of about \pm 15% simulated by CMIP5 models under RCP8.5 (Downes and Hogg, 2013).
-Unlike the CMIP5 models, however, FOCI has a higher oceanic resolution, 1/2° globally and 1/10° within the high resolution nest, INALT10X.
-The mesoscale eddies are resolved in the Atlantic sector and in part of the Indian sector of the Southern Ocean and because of the two-way nesting - 1330 technique used in FOCI, the information about the presence of the eddies is transmitted to the global ocean model.
+This result is consistent 870 with the fact that the ACC is in an eddy saturated state (e.g., Farneti et al., 2010; Morrison and Hogg, 2013), as the effects of an increase in eddy activity and of an increase in northward Ekman transport offset each other rendering the ACC only weakly sensitive to changes in wind stress.
+Typically, coupled climate models such as those used for the different phases of CMIP have too low a resolution to simulate mesoscale eddies and rely on eddy parametrization schemes based on Gent and Mcwilliams (1990) to account for eddy effects (e.g., Downes and Hogg, 2013).
+CMIP5 models do not agree on the sign of the 875 change in ACC transport during the twenty-first century under RCP8.5, with about half of the models simulating an increase and the other half simulating a decrease in transport (Downes and Hogg, 2013).
+Additionally, there is no statistically significant

+- relationship between the change in the strength of the zonal wind stress and the change in ACC transport among the CMIP5 models (Meijers et al., 2012; Downes and Hogg, 2013).
+The ACC transport changes in the Drake Passage of about 6% and 11% in FOCI with interactive ozone and with prescribed CMIP6 ozone, respectively, fall within the range of changes of about - 880 $\pm$ 15% simulated by CMIP5 models under RCP8.5 (Downes and Hogg, 2013).
+Unlike the CMIP5 models, however, FOCI has a higher oceanic resolution, $1/2^{\circ}$ globally and $1/10^{\circ}$ within the high resolution nest, INALT10X.
+The mesoscale eddies are resolved in the Atlantic sector and in part of the Indian sector of the Southern Ocean and because of the two-way nesting technique used in FOCI, the information about the presence of the eddies is transmitted to the global ocean model.
 Therefore, we can assume that this configuration of FOCI captures the eddy saturation effect better than the CMIP-class models.
-Bishop et al. (2016) performed a perturbation experiment with another coupled climate model that uses a 1/10° ocean in which they increased the zonal wind stress over the Southern Ocean by 50% and found only a 6% strengthening in the ACC transport through the Drake Passage in response.
-In our simulations, a 6% and an 11% ACC transport increase is obtained for the wind - 1335 stress increases of 10% and 17% in INTERACT_O3 and CMIP6_O3, respectively, implying that the sensitivity of the ACC transport to wind stress changes is stronger in our model.
-Although our results are not directly comparable with those of Bishop et al. (2016) because their simulation does not include changes in buoyancy due to, for example, climate change, this suggests that the degree of eddy saturation is further increased if the oceanic resolution is eddy-resolving over the entire Southern Ocean.
+Bishop - 885 et al. (2016) performed a perturbation experiment with another coupled climate model that uses a $1/10^{\circ}$ ocean in which they increased the zonal wind stress over the Southern Ocean by 50% and found only a 6% strengthening in the ACC transport through the Drake Passage in response.
+In our simulations, a 6% and an 11% ACC transport increase is obtained for the wind stress increases of 10% and 17% in INTERACT\ $O_3$ and CMIP6\ $O_3$ , respectively, implying that the sensitivity of the ACC transport to wind stress changes is stronger in our model.
+Although our results are not directly comparable with those of Bishop - 890 et al. (2016) because their simulation does not include changes in buoyancy due to, for example, climate change, this suggests that the degree of eddy saturation is further increased if the oceanic resolution is eddy-resolving over the entire Southern Ocean.